ait-aecid/logdata-anomaly-miner/docs/CONFIGURATION.rst

 * **allowlist_rules**: list of rules executed in same way as inside Rules.OrMatchRule.list of rules executed in same way as inside Rules.OrMatchRule (required, list of strings, defaults to empty list).
 * **suppress**: a boolean that suppresses anomaly output of that detector when set to True (boolean, defaults to False).
 * **output_event_handlers**: a list of event handler identifiers that the detector should forward the anomalies to (list of strings, defaults to empty list).
-* **output_logline**: a boolean that specifies whether full log event parsing information should be appended to the anomaly when set to True (boolean, defaults to True).
+* **output_logline**: a boolean that specifies whether full log event parsing information should be appended to the anomaly when set to True (boolean, defaults to False).

 .. code-block:: yaml